 GC 512 • Global, Cultural and Contextual Ministry 3 Credits

-A biblically grounded examination of culture as the context of all ministry.
-This course applies understanding of culture to the global and local missional mandate of the church, and provides opportunity for acquisition of skills and strategies for ministry with other cultures.
-It explores structural impediments to the church's mission such as racism, sexism and power differentials, as well as the reconciling power of the gospel to transform the church and community.
+Examination of culture through a biblical lens as the context of all ministry.
+Development and application of one’s understanding of cultures to the missional mandate of the local and global church.
+Exploration of structural impediments to the church’s mission, including racism, sexism, power differentials, and the reconciling power of the gospel to transform churches and their communities.

 GC 610 • Cross-Cultural Communication 1.5,3 Credits